 You can run Java stored procedures in the same way as PL/SQL stored procedures.
-Normally, in Oracle Database, a call to a Java stored procedure is a result of database manipulation, because the call is usually the result of a trigger or SQL data manipulation language (DML) call.
+In Oracle Database, Java is usually invoked through PL/SQL interface.

 To call a Java stored procedure, you must publish it through a call specification.
 The following example shows how to create, resolve, load, and publish a simple Java stored procedure that returns a string: